 What is a sales funnel?

-The best funnel will do this on autopilot – i.e. it will work potential customers and leads for you.
+The best funnel will do this on autopilot – i.e. it will work potential client and leads for you.
 When you’ve put this system in place, most of it will happen automatically and the only thing you need to worry about is to analyze the result and make improvements.

 Example of a simple sales funnel: